Manage data points

 Mindstream

-This data point is used in a data point calculation and has the option “Automated Writing” turned on.
+This data point is used in a data point calculation and has the option “Automated Writing” turned on, or the data point is used as a forecast data point on the Service Level Agreement widget.

 State